TRMC2/libtrmc2/README.md

 # libtrmc2 – Library for controlling the TRMC2 temperature regulator

 This library is intended for controlling the [TRMC2 temperature regulator][TRMC2] from Linux.
-It can work either on a 32 or 64-bit PC having a built-in serial port, or on a [Raspberry Pi][] running [Raspberry Pi OS][].
+It is mainly tested on a [Raspbery Pi][], but can work on any system running Linux 4.8 or newer and having three spare GPIO pins.
+Alternatively, if running on a PC computer with a built-in serial port, it can use the control lines of that port instead of GPIO pins.

 ## Building and installing libtrmc2

 You first have to make sure you have a build toolchain installed.
 The simplest way is by issuing the command:

-    sudo apt install build-essential

-On the Raspberry Pi, you will also need the libgpiod library:

-    sudo apt install libgpiod-dev
+    sudo apt install build-essential libgpiod-dev

 The provided Makefile defaults to installing the shared library in /usr/local/lib and the header file in /usr/local/include.
 If you prefer